Davecamerini/Projects/simple-video-streaming/README.md

 ## Description

-The Video Streaming Plugin for WordPress allows users to upload videos and stream them directly from their WordPress site.
-This plugin provides a user-friendly interface for managing video uploads and organizing them into folders, making it easy to create a video library.
+The Video Streaming Plugin for WordPress allows users to upload, manage, and stream videos directly from their WordPress site.
+This plugin provides a user-friendly interface for organizing video uploads into folders, making it easy to create a comprehensive video library.

 ## Features

-- Upload videos directly from the WordPress admin dashboard.
+- **Upload Videos**: Easily upload videos directly from the WordPress admin dashboard.
-- Organize videos into folders for better management.
+- **Organize Videos**: Manage videos by organizing them into folders for better structure and accessibility.
-- Stream videos in various formats (MP4, WebM, OGG).
+- **Stream Videos**: Stream videos in various formats, including MP4, WebM, OGG, and FLV.
-- User-friendly interface with a shortcode for easy embedding.
-- "Go Up" navigation for folder structure.
+- **User-Friendly Interface**: A simple and intuitive interface for managing video uploads and folder structures.
+- **Shortcode Support**: Use the shortcode `[video_streaming]` to embed the video upload form and list of videos on any page or post.
+- **Video Management**: Rename and delete videos directly from the interface.
+- **Responsive Design**: The plugin is designed to be mobile-friendly, ensuring a good user experience on all devices.
+- **AJAX Functionality**: Seamless video renaming and deletion without page reloads.

 ## Installation